 If you're having trouble with your engagement audience, double check:

-- Your website is confirmed in your Account Settings
+- Your website is claimed in your Account Settings

 - If adding a filter for Pin IDs, make sure to copy the organic Pin ID, not the Promoted Pin ID

 4. An actalike audience that behaves similarly to one you already have: Actalike targeting helps you easily reach even more people who are similar to an existing audience.
 We create actalike audiences using info we know about Pinners and their behaviors.

 Each audience needs to have 100 people before you can start using it.
 For example, if you uploaded a customer list of 120 people, but our system detects that only 80 of them use Pinterest, you’ll need to add more customers.